-I talk about Kakeyu in a good manner (as cleaning your body) on this page, but also it is an important tip to adjust the body to the temperature of hot spring.
+I talk about Kakeyu in a good manner (as cleaning your body) on this page, but also it is an important tip to adjust the body to the temperature of a hot spring.

 Kake-yu is an important ritual to let the body adjusts the water temperature before soaking in the hot water.
 If you take a bath without Kake-yu, your blood pressure will rise suddenly.
-Especially for those who usually have high blood pressure, diabetics, and weakened blood vessels, this is a very dangerous habit at leads to cerebral hemorrhage.
+Especially for those who usually have high blood pressure, are diabetics, and weakened blood vessels, this is a very dangerous habit at leads to cerebral hemorrhage.

 At home, you can use the shower.

 From the limbs to the upper body, go for 30 seconds or more with hot water at 41 ° C.

 Recently, the half-body bathing method is recognized as healthy bathing especially for older people, those who are worried about their health, and those who are pregnant, because it has less burden on the heart and can suppress sudden fluctuations in blood pressure.

 Besides, the half-body bath promotes metabolism and detox.

 At hot springs in Japan, there is commonly a step inside of tubs.
 First, sit on the step and bathe the half-body (up to the under chest) for 2-3 minutes and adjust your body to the water temperature.

 If there is no step, step into the water thoughtfully and soak the half-body slowly.
 You can do the same steps at home.